sunhak-hout/express-ts-api-boilerplate/README.md

 # ExpressJS + Typescript (Boilerplate)

-All you have been looking for with ExpressJS + Typescript Boilerplate:
+All you have been looking for with ExpressJS + Typescript + MongoDB:

 * Simple Clean Code Structure
 * Custom Error Handlings
-* Module Alias
+* Module Aliases
 * MongoDB Example
 * Existing Sample Code

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Feel free to play around ;)

 ### Prerequisites